DuzeyYT/RiseFreeLauncher/README.md

 > Please check the Discord server after updates to see if this still works/is safe to use.<br>

 ## Requirements
-- Windows 10+ (this currently only works on Windows)
+- ~~Windows 10+ (this currently only works on Windows)~~
+- This works on Windows, Linux and MacOS.
+(Tested on Windows 10/11 and Linux Mint 22.
+MacOS should work too)
 - [Java 21+](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html)

 ## How to use